Kong/insomnia-docs/docs/insomnia/requests.md

 1. In a Document, select the **Debug** tab, then **New Request**.
 In a Collection, select **New Request**.
 1. In the **New Request** modal:
-   1. Enter a request name.
+   1. Click on **HTTP Request**
-   1. Select a method from the dropdown.
+   1. Double click on **New Request** on lefthand pane to rename the request.
-   1. Click **Create**.
+   1. Select a method from the dropdown next to the URL text box.
 1. Enter the API URL in the request URL input.
 1. To add authentication, go to the **Auth** tab.
 Use the **Auth** dropdown to select your authentication method.
 1. When you have entered your request URL and authentication, click **Send**.